 Aimhigher Mentors are undergraduates who provide face-to-face and on-line support and encouragement to learners as they encounter educational, personal and career-related challenges, opportunities and choices between Year 8 and Year 13.
 Mentors receive training to help them in this role, and are fully DBS checked.
 Partner schools and colleges typically host 4 Aimhigher mentors, who each support 5 learners over a total 10 to 12 weeks.
 Learners are selected by their school or college, and are from disadvantaged backgrounds and communities that are underrepresented in higher education.
 Aimhigher places over 100 mentors in around 30 schools, academies and colleges each year, supporting more than 600 young people.

-We are delighted to announce that Aimhigher mentoring will be free of charge to participating schools and colleges in 2018/19!
+We are delighted to announce that Aimhigher mentoring is free of charge to participating schools and colleges.

 The Aimhigher Mentoring Idea Bank